Brent Dearmon

 Brent Dearmon (born December 19, 1984) is an American football coach who is currently the head coach at the University of North Alabama.
 He was previously the offensive coordinator and quarterbacks coach at the University of Kansas, Middle Tennessee State University, and Florida Atlantic University.
 Dearmon was also the head coach at Bethel University in Tennessee, where he won a Mid-South Conference championship in his lone season there.
 He also played college football at Bethel, where he set career and single-season records in passing yards and touchdowns.
 Dearmon spent time playing professionally for indoor football teams before getting into coaching.

 Coaching career

 Dearmon began his coaching career as a student assistant at his alma mater Bethel in 2007 working with the defensive backs.
 He was hired to be the offensive coordinator at his high school alma mater Vigor High School in Alabama, while also working at the school as a math teacher.
-He was named the head coach at B. C. Rain High School in Mobile in 2011, where he compiled a 5–15 record in his two seasons there before accepting an off the field coaching role at Auburn.
-He was a part of a trio of high school football coaches hired as analysts at Auburn in 2013 under first-year head coach Gus Malzahn.
+He was named the head coach at B. C. Rain High School in Mobile in 2011, where he compiled a 5–15 record in his two seasons there before accepting an off-the-field coaching role at Auburn.
+He was part of a trio of high school football coaches hired as analysts at Auburn in 2013 under first-year head coach Gus Malzahn.
 He left Auburn in 2014 to accept the offensive coordinator position at Arkansas Tech.